 Ultimately, the success of the newly released Uncle Nearest 1856 Premium Whiskey will rely on the taste of the whiskey.
-And the company’s owners, Fawn and Keith Weaver, got it right and have made a very fine tasting whiskey.
+And the company’s owners, Fawn and Keith Weaver, got it right and have made a very fine tasting spirit.

 The Story of Uncle Nearest